Dephi Technique used to force 21st Century Learning into Schools Across America

 My question then became; how did we get to this point in America?
 What happened before that prompted the symposium in 1996?

 If we go back to the late 19th Century, a lot of influence was gained in the United States by German psychologist William Wundt.
-As noted by Charlotte Iserbyt, a major hero in the battle to expose the social reconstruction of America…
+As noted by Charlotte Iserbyt, a true hero in the battle to expose the social reconstruction of America…

 “Wilhelm Maximilian Wundt, the founder of experimental psychology, was born in 1832 in Neckarau, Germany, graduated as a medical doctor from Heidelberg University in 1856.
 He worked at Heidelberg for the next seventeen years, ultimately becoming a professor in the field of psychology.
 Psychology, at that time, meant simply the study (ology) of the soul (psyche), or mind.
 In 1874, Wundt left Heidelberg to take a position as professor of philosophy at Zurich, stayed there only one year, and then accepted a chair in philosophy at the University of Leipzig where he spent the rest of his academic career.
 He died in 1920.
 Wundt was the founder of experimental psychology and the force behind its dissemination throughout the western world.”